Sharif-University-ESRLab/fall2024-embeddedml-benchmark/Readme.md

 ### Anomaly Detection

 To understand anomaly behaviors, we developed and trained two distinct architectures, one using a random forest tree and another using FC-AutoEncoder.
 The random forest tree classifier showed a promising result of 99% in this task; however, its model size exceeds 16 MB, which is beyond the limit to be run on the STM32 chipset.
-The result of anomy detection is shown below:
+The result of anomaly detection is shown below:

 <div align="center">
   <img